 - Deadline: April 13

-Created to encourage underrepresented minorities to study in the semiconductor industry area, this scholarship provides funding for students who display outstanding academic achievement.
+Created to encourage underrepresented minorities to study in the semiconductor industry, this scholarship provides funding for students who display outstanding academic achievement.
 Eligible candidates may be U.S. citizens, permanent residents, refugees, or political asylum seekers in the United States.

-Applicants must submit official transcripts, a personal information form, official GRE test results, and three references from scientists, engineers, or faculty members.
+Applicants must submit official transcripts; a personal information form; official GRE results; and three references from scientists, engineers, or faculty members.

 Professional Organizations for Undocumented Students

 This organization works to support, unite, and provide resources to immigrants, expats, and the international student community.
 The association's forum allows members to share experiences, research, and information.
-IIA membership benefits include job listings, networking events, and discounts.
+Membership benefits include job listings, networking events, and discounts.

-Imprint provides immigrant professionals with a wide range of services, including educational advising, credential evaluation, and employment placement.
-The organization also helps unemployed or underemployed immigrants find positions that fits their skill and education levels.
+Imprint provides immigrant professionals with many services, including educational advising, credential evaluation, and employment placement.
+The organization also helps unemployed or underemployed immigrants find positions that fit their skill and education levels.

-The NILC strives to defend the rights of low-income immigrants.
-This organization publishes educational material, provides legal counsel and advice, and conducts training sessions.
+The NILC defends the rights of low-income immigrants.
+The organization publishes educational material, provides legal counsel and advice, and conducts training sessions.
 The NILC also provides student resources, including scholarship information and financial aid.

 Types of Funding Available for MBA Students

 Scholarships are a type of financial aid sponsored by schools, companies, governments, and other organizations.
-Because scholarships do not require repayment, they are an ideal source of funding for students trying to avoid incurring debt.
+Because scholarships do not require repayment, they are an ideal source of funding.

 Some scholarships are offered exclusively to members of certain groups, such as minorities.
-Others are awarded on the basis of parental background, work, or military experience.
-While many MBA minority scholarships offer ample funding, fraudulent opportunities do exist.
+Others are awarded based on background, work, or military experience.
 You can learn more about scholarships on the Federal Student Aid Office website.

-Grants provide funding for tuition, student fees, and other expenses.
-While grants do not require repayment, most are awarded on the basis of financial need, and are usually sponsored by governments, schools, and organizations.
+Grants provide funding for tuition, fees, and other expenses.
+While grants do not require repayment, most are awarded on the basis of financial need and are usually sponsored by governments, schools, and organizations.

-Grants for minorities usually fall into one of two categories.
-Ethnic grants are provided to individuals who identify as a specific ethnicity or race.
+Grants for minorities usually fall into one of two categories: ethnic and non-ethnic.
+Ethnic grants apply to individuals who identify as a specific ethnicity or race.
 Non-ethnic grants apply to groups that are not racial or ethnic minorities, such as women.
 You may find additional information about grants at the Federal Student Aid Office website.

 - Work Study

-Federal work-study programs allow students to earn money while pursuing a degree.
-Full- and part-time undergraduate and graduate students with sufficient financial need may apply to the program and perform part-time jobs.
+Federal work study programs allow students to earn money while pursuing a degree.
+Full-time and part-time undergraduate and graduate students with demonstrable financial need may apply.

-When possible, students are provided with jobs related to their majors.
-Participants may work on campus for their institution, or at a relevant off-campus organization.
+When possible, students take jobs related to their major.
+Participants may work on campus for their institution or at a relevant off-campus organization.
 Your school's financial aid office can provide more information about the application process.

 - Federal Student Loans